Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/strapi.md

 ## Configuration and Content Creation

-To begin using Strapi on Entando, you must first create content to configure Strapi access from the App Builder.
+To begin using Strapi on Villanova, you must first create content to configure Strapi access from the App Builder.
 This is done through the Strapi Config Widget.
 Then content templates are built for each content, providing type and display specifications.

-Perform the steps in the following order to properly prepare your Entando Application:
+Perform the steps in the following order to properly prepare your Villanova Application:
 1. Create content for use by the Strapi Content Template Widget
 2. Configure the Strapi Config Widget with the URL of your Strapi instance
 3. Create a content template using the Strapi Content Template Widget